 The Cancer Research Institute offers scientists, researchers, clinicians, health care professionals, and others numerous resources to learn, understand, and collaborate on cutting-edge cancer immunotherapy advancements.

-The International Cancer Immunotherapy Conference, hosted by the Cancer Research Institute (CRI), the Association for Cancer Immunotherapy (CIMT), the European Academy of Tumor Immunology (EATI), and the American Association of Cancer Research (AACR), is the reference meeting for immunotherapy scientists, clinicians, regulators, drug developers, and patient advocates.
+The International Cancer Immunotherapy Conference, hosted by the Cancer Research Institute (CRI), the European Network for Cancer Immunotherapy (ENCI), and the American Association of Cancer Research (AACR), is the reference meeting for immunotherapy scientists, clinicians, regulators, drug developers, and patient advocates.
 The program features talks from more than 50 leaders in the field covering all areas of inquiry in cancer immunology and immunotherapy, including: regulating T cells and their response to cancer, tumor microenvironment, genetically engineered T cells, maintenance of immune balance, novel vaccine platforms and combinations, mutational analysis and predicting response to immunotherapy, convergence of technology and cancer immunotherapy, microbiome, and metabolism.
 Continuing Medical Education Activity AMA PRA Category 1 Credits™ are available.

 Cancer Immunology Research publishes outstanding original articles reporting major advances in cancer immunology that span the discipline from basic investigations in host-tumor interactions to developmental therapeutics in model systems, early translational studies in patients, and late-stage clinical trials.
 The journal disseminates knowledge of immunology to the growing cancer research community, catalyzing cross-disciplinary work that yields a deeper understanding of the host-tumor relationship, more potent cancer treatments, and improved clinical outcomes.